 Stop number one was the beach at the end of the Truman Track, just a few kilometres away from Punakaiki.
 Easy walking through the forest, it makes you feel like being in Jurassic Park.

-After reaching the beach I took a moment to enjoy the view over the Tasman Sea, taking my time to walk along the beach and the big limestone blowholes.
+After reaching the beach take a moment to enjoy the view over the Tasman Sea, and walk along the beach and the big limestone blowholes.

 Along the road there are many places to stop, which offer great views of the coast and the cliffs with its palm trees.
 Driving down the road you can stop on as many bays and beaches as you like.
 I would sometimes have a beach all by myself, feeling just happy and far away from the rest of the world.

 The Pororari River Track is another great thing to do.
 A beautiful inland loop track that takes about three hours to complete.
 From the car park walk along the river, with big palm trees, through caves and through the forest.

 I was surprised that some of the birds in the forest were not shy at all and came very close.